Sebazzz/sebazzz.github.io/_posts/2022-02-10-how-to-install-octowrt-on-creality-wifi-box.md

 We're first going to install **OpenWRT**, the base operating system, and then install Octoprint on top of it.

-Go to the [KlipperWRT repository](https://github.com/ihrapsa/KlipperWrt/tree/main/Firmware/OpenWrt_snapshot) and download one of the "*factory.bin" files and put it under a specific name - `cxsw_update.tar.bz2` - on the SD card.
+Go to the [OctoWrt repository](https://github.com/shivajiva101/OctoWrt/tree/main/firmware/OpenWrt_snapshot) ~~[KlipperWRT repository](https://github.com/ihrapsa/KlipperWrt/tree/main/Firmware/OpenWrt_snapshot)~~ and download one of the "*factory.bin" files and put it under a specific name - `cxsw_update.tar.bz2` - on the SD card.

 ![OpenWRT - Installation of OctoWRT on the Creality Wifi Box](/images/blog/2022-02-10-how-to-install-octowrt-on-creality-wifi-box/octo-02-wrt-inst-01.png)
 *I took file `fluiddWrt-FACTORY-ramips-mt76x8-creality_wb-01-squashfs-k5.10.46.bin` for this installation*